‘He’s a war criminal’: Elite Putin security officer defects

 He was not the only one who wanted out.

-On September 27, days after Russia’s mobilization, an engineer at a regional FSO center in Siberia named Mikhail Zhilin snuck through the forest across the border to Kazakhstan.
+On Sept.
+27, days after Russia’s mobilization, an engineer at a regional FSO center in Siberia named Mikhail Zhilin snuck through the forest across the border to Kazakhstan.
 Many Russians fled to Kazakhstan to avoid the draft, but the authorities refused Zhilin’s request for asylum and sent him back to Russia.
-On March 20, a Russian court sentenced him to six and a half years in a penal colony.
+On March 20, a Russian court sentenced him to 6 1/2 years in a penal colony.

-Abbas Gallyamov, a Russian political analyst now living in Israel who was a speechwriter for Putin from 2000 — 2001 and again from 2008 — 2010, said he believes the majority of Russia’s elites secretly oppose Putin’s war.
+Abbas Gallyamov, a Russian political analyst now living in Israel who was a speechwriter for Putin from 2000 to 2001 and again from 2008 to 2010, said he believes the majority of Russia’s elites secretly oppose Putin’s war.
 He added that if the West had offered them an exit strategy instead of sanctions, more might have left.

 Gallyamov, like Karakulov, is on the wanted list of Russia’s Interior Ministry.
 He said a defection like Karakulov’s is a particular blow because the FSO is like a “royal elite” above other military and security structures in Russia, charged with protecting the state’s most precious asset: Putin himself.